 In January 2025, IEA changed its primary data sharing platform from Beyond 2020 (IVT files) to .Stat Data Explorer.
 The datasets in .Stat Data Explorer include different short names than the IVT and TXT files to improve harmonization across IEA datasets.
-The database documentation has been revised accordingly, with legacy documentation remaining available for users of discontinued IVT and TXT files.
+The mapping between the old and new codes is available on the data product webpage, along with the updated documentation.
+TXT files will continue to be published using the new coding system, which includes the addition of a "qualifier" column as described below.